diodechain/website/pricing.md

   subheading: |
     [Watch a video for how this works.](https://support.diode.io/article/pr3fytz8sq){:target="_blank"}

-    Please connect with us if you don't see a good plan for your community!
+    Please connect with us if you don't see a plan that fits a community who would benefit from Diode's unique security!

   buttons:
   - title: Get in Touch